-Neither brother initially wanted to walk behind the casket in the funeral procession to Westminster Abbey, but their grandfather Prince Philip—who, like his wife, also had a complicated relationship with Diana when she was alive—encouraged it.
+Neither son initially wanted to walk behind his mother's casket in the Sept.
+6 funeral procession to Westminster Abbey, but their grandfather Prince Philip—who, like his wife, also had a complicated relationship with Diana when she was alive—encouraged it.

 "If you don't walk, you may regret it later," he told William, according to Sally Bedell Smith's 2017 biography Prince Charles: The Passions and Paradoxes of an Improbable Life.
 "I think you should do it.
 If I walk, will you walk with me?"

 "I don't think any child should be asked to do that under any circumstances.
-I don't think it would happen today," Prince Harry told Newsweek last year.
-But he also said in Diana, 7 Days that he was "glad" to have done it, whether it was right or wrong.
+I don't think it would happen today," Prince Harry told Newsweek in 2017.
+But he also said in Diana, 7 Days that he was "glad" to have done it.

 "But I have to say," William added, "when it becomes that personal as walking behind your mother's funeral cortege, it goes to another level of duty."

-Just last year, Charles Spencer told BBC Radio 4 that he had objected strongly to the idea of his nephews taking that long, public walk, calling it a "very bizarre and cruel" thing to be asked to do.
+Charles Spencer told BBC Radio 4 in 2017 that he had objected strongly to the idea of his nephews taking that long, public walk, calling it a "very bizarre and cruel" thing to be asked to do.
 "Eventually I was lied to and told they wanted to do it, which of course they didn't but I didn't realize that," he said.

 "It was truly horrifying, actually," he further recalled.
 "We would walk a hundred yards and hear people sobbing and then walk round a corner and somebody wailing and shouting out messages of love to Diana or William and Harry, and it was a very, very tricky time."

-Also on that day, Spencer memorably seized the opportunity to unload in no uncertain terms on the forces that, from his perspective, had unofficially collaborated to wring the life out of his sister.
+Also on that day, Diana's brother memorably seized the opportunity to unload in no uncertain terms on the forces that, from his perspective, had unofficially collaborated to wring the life out of his sister.